covan182/overheard/README.md

 - **Hear the pronunciation** — every translation popup (and every entry in History) includes a speaker icon for both the original word and its translation, read aloud using your browser's built-in text-to-speech.
 - **Fully customizable appearance** — font, text size, primary/secondary colors, outline color and thickness, and background opacity, all live-editable from the popup.
 - **Built-in style presets** — Netflix, Prime Video, YouTube Classic, and Clean Minimal, plus the ability to save your own custom presets.
-- **Draggable, on-video positioning** — move the subtitle box anywhere within the video's own bounds, correctly across normal, theater, and fullscreen modes.
+- **Draggable, on-video positioning** — move the subtitle box anywhere within the video's own bounds, correctly across normal, theater, and full-screen modes.
 - **100+ supported languages** — pick any primary/learning language pair from a full, searchable language list.
 - **Free and open source.**